 - pencil

-The first thing you’ll need to do is design your lettering on your computer.
+The first thing you’ll need to do is to create your lettering on your computer with the font you’d like to use.
 Or, if you have an image of a saying already saved, you can just print a copy of the entire word/phrase and use that as well.

 If you are designing your own saying, I often use an online photo editing software, like PicMonkey, to design the words.
 Many of the fonts are free, or all of the fonts you have are your computer are accessible too, and it allows you to move and stretch the letters a bit more than you could do when using a program like Microsoft Word.
-Although, if you are comfortable with this programs and have fonts that you love to use on it, it will work perfectly fine as well!
+Canva is also a great online graphic software as well.

 Once you have the letters or design printed, it’s time to transfer it to the chalkboard.
 First, you’ll want to rub a piece a chalk along the back of the paper, making sure to cover the backs of all of the letters.